maxnatchanon/Retro-Basic-Compiler/README.md

 **Task :**
 Write a compiler to translate the source of Retro Basic to the B-code.
-The compiler must be able to check the grammar and report the error if input file is incorrect.
+The compiler must be able to check the grammar and report the error if the input file is incorrect.

 **Grammar :**
 ```